Hopac/Hopac/Docs/Programming.md

 let cell x = Job.delay <| fun () ->
   let c = {getCh = Ch.Now.create (); putCh = Ch.Now.create ()}
   let rec server x =
-    Alt.pick ((Ch.Alt.take c.putCh   >=> server)
+    Alt.select [Ch.Alt.take c.putCh   >=> server
-          <|> (Ch.Alt.give c.getCh x >=> fun () -> server x))
+                Ch.Alt.give c.getCh x >=> fun () -> server x]
   Job.start (server x) >>% c
 ```

 In the server loop, the above implementation uses selective communication.
 It
-creates a combined alternative, using the binary choice combinator
-**&lt;|&gt;**, of two primitive alternatives:
+uses a choice of two primitive alternatives:

 * The first alternative takes a value on the **putCh** channel from a client and
   then loops.
 * The second alternative gives a value on the **getCh** channel to a client and
   the loops.

-The combined alternative is then instantiated using **pick**.
-This means that
-the server makes an offer to perform the alternatives.
-Of the two offered
+What this basically means is that the server makes an offer to perform the
-alternatives, the alternative that becomes available for picking first will then
+alternatives.
+Of the two offered alternatives, the alternative that becomes
-be committed to.
+available first will then be committed to.
 The other offer will be withdrawn.

 This pattern of carrying some value from one iteration of a server loop to the
 next is common enough that there is a combinator **iterate** for that purpose.